readren/json-facile/README.md

 * No external dependencies.
 * Scala map-like collections can be represented as either JSON objects or JSON arrays of pairs.
 * Map keys can be of any type, even when represented as a JSON object.
 In that case the keys are encoded in the JSON object field names.
-* When parsing an abstract type, a discriminator field to distinguish between different concrete implementations of said abstract type is needed only for those that are ambiguous: have the same amount of required fields and all of them have the same names.
+* When parsing an abstract type, no discriminator field is needed to distinguish between different concrete implementations of said abstract type, unless two of those implementations have the same amount of required fields and all of them have the same names.
+In that case, only the ambiguous implementations require a discriminator field.

 _json-facile_ allows you to convert between
  * instances of arbitrary Scala data types, including parameterized and recursive algebraic data types.